deliaBlue/FDP/README.md

 package.

 > NOTE: `MIRFLOWZ` is a work-in-progress.
-Although the workflow is functional, there are things yet to optimize and implement.
+Although the workflow is functional, there are things yet to be optimized and implemented.

 ## Data Preparation